pangpang20/gaussdb-python/docs/advanced/cursors.rst

 The downside is that the server needs to keep track of the partially processed results, so it uses more memory and resources on the server.

-Psycopg allows the use of server-side cursors using the classes `ServerCursor` and `AsyncServerCursor`.
-They are usually created by passing the `!name` parameter to the `~Connection.cursor()` method (reason for which, in `!psycopg2`, they are usually called *named cursors*).
+GaussDB allows the use of server-side cursors using the classes `ServerCursor` and `AsyncServerCursor`.
+They are usually created by passing the `!name` parameter to the `~Connection.cursor()` method (reason for which, in `!_GaussDB`, they are usually called *named cursors*).
 The use of these classes is similar to their client-side counterparts: their interface is the same, but behind the scene they send commands to control the state of the cursor on the server (for instance when fetching new records or when moving using